 Local HVAC Challenges in Culver City

-Culver City's coastal proximity creates humidity-related issues common throughout the Westside.
-We frequently see evaporator coil moisture loading and drain system clogs that require specific maintenance.
-The area also experiences temperature inversions where cool marine air sits below warmer air, which can affect how your outdoor unit rejects heat.
-We account for these coastal design conditions in all our system sizing.
+Culver City's coastal proximity creates the humidity-related HVAC issues common throughout the Westside: evaporator coil moisture loading, drain system maintenance requirements, and outdoor unit corrosion considerations.
+The area also experiences temperature inversions where cool marine air sits below warmer air, which can affect outdoor unit heat rejection efficiency.
+We account for these specific coastal design conditions in all our system sizing.

 Safety and Compliance

-Finally, skipping the commissioning process is a major oversight.
-A system that isn't tested for airflow and refrigerant charge is a system that is destined for premature failure.
-We verify every installation so you don't have to deal with callbacks.
+Finally, skipping the commissioning phase is a mistake.
+A system that isn't verified for airflow and refrigerant charge is essentially a 'best guess' installation.
+We don't skip steps.
+We verify every metric to ensure your system delivers the efficiency and comfort you expect.

 Making the Right Choice for Your Home